PraiseEnweriku1/PraiseEnweriku1.github.io/pages/about-my-project.md

   Open-source tools such as OpenBCI, Python (MNE, Scikit-learn), and ROS (Robot Operating System) will be used to prototype the system.

 outcome: |
-  By the end of the program, the project will result in a working prototype of a BCI-controlled robotic arm and a poster presentation outlining the system architecture, training pipeline, and evaluation metrics.
-Insights from the user study will inform future directions in adaptive assistive technology.

 final_report_url: https://dl.icdst.org/pdfs/files/22e390b2eb0c8e951f3a742fda5b2d1d.pdf